s10singh97/BME_Final_Project/README.md

-# BMEN 4460 Final Project: 'ATTENTION (AND DATA AUGMENTATION) IS ALL YOU NEED TO IMPROVE TRANSFORMER-BASED 3D BRAIN SEGMENTATION'
+# BMEN 4460 Final Project: 'Attention (and Data Augmentation) Is All You Need To Improve Transformer-Based 3D Brain Segmentation'

 ### Submitted by Siddhant Sanghi (ss5943) Shashwat Singh (ss6373) Matthew Spotnitz (mes2165)